Andrea Danti - Fotolia

 The principal goal of backup scheduling is to establish time frames to back up an entire system, multiple systems, data and databases, network files, and other critical systems and data.

-- Restoring files that are accidentally deleted.
+- Restore files that are accidentally deleted.
 It's happened to all of us at some time and it helps to have a safety net in case work files or other critical data are erased.

 Key issues in backup scheduling